Prostitution in Malawi: Legal situation

 Section 146 of the Malawi Penal Code prohibits living off the earnings of prostitution.
 This has been interpreted by the courts to include a sex worker's own earnings, effectively making prostitution illegal.
 Section 184(c) of the Penal Code makes an offence of: "every person in or upon or near any premises or in any road or highway or any place adjacent thereto or in any public place at such time and under such circumstances as to lead to the conclusion that such person is there for an illegal or disorderly purpose, is deemed a rogue and vagabond".
 (This law is based on the British Vagrancy Act 1824).
 This legislation was used to target sex workers.

-A group of 14 sex workers were arrested in 2009 in the southern city of Mwanza.
+Eleven sex workers were arrested in 2009 in the southern city of Mwanza.
 They were taken to a hospital and forcibly given HIV tests.
-The results of the tests were later read out in open court.
-The sex workers subsequently sued the Malawi government for "damages as compensation for violation of their constitutional rights and trauma suffered as a result of actions of the police and a hospital”.
+The positive results of the tests were later read out in open court.
+The sex workers later sued the Malawi government for "damages as compensation for violation of their constitutional rights and trauma suffered as a result of actions of the police and a hospital”.
 High Court judge, Dorothy Kamanga, ruled that the sex workers should be compensated, and that the actions of the police and health workers were "irrational, unjust, unfair and unreasonable."

 In September 2016, the Zomba High Court ruled that Section 146 of the Penal Code was meant to protect sex workers against exploitation, not criminalise sex workers.
 The court overturned the conviction of the 19 sex workers that had appealed against conviction by a magistrates court.

 In January 2017, three judges of the Malawi High Court declared section 184(1)(c) of the Penal Code unconstitutional and invalid.